raspberrypilearning/lego-robot-face/en/step_7.md

 --- task ---

 Create two new objects for the left and right motors.
-In this example the right motor is connected to Port A and the left to port B.
+In this example, the right motor is connected to port A and the left to port B.

 --- code ---
 ---